 Her work has been featured in Luxury Home Canada, Style at Home and Style at Home Cottage magazines.
 Kelly also writes a column for the Globe and Mail and has a series on HGTV.

-If soft and understated is your goal, visit Ms Deck’s portfolio or visit her in her Montreal, Quebec office.
+If soft and understated is your goal, visit Ms Deck’s portfolio or visit her in her Vancouver, B.C. office.

 Favorite Project: Sea Glass Cottage